umami-hep/umami/paper/paper.md

 # Related work

 The application of machine learning in high energy physics, particularly for the classification of jets, is a common and critically important technique [@Guest:2018; @Cagnotta:2022].
 In contrast to previous efforts in jet flavour tagging [@Bols:2020; @ATLAS:2019], the current state-of-the-art algorithms [@Qu:2022] rely on specialised toolkits, such as the `Weaver` framework [@Qu:2020].
-These toolkits enable the design of algorithms by taking care of input processing, steering the training on large datasets and providing performance metrics. `Umami` provides the required functionality to define, train and evaluate the algorithms used in ATLAS data-analysis.
+These toolkits enable the design of algorithms by taking care of input processing, steering the training on large datasets and providing performance metrics. `Umami` provides the required functionality to define, train and evaluate the algorithms used in ATLAS data analysis.

 # Development Notes